 Schools in the study region.
-The outermost blue line marks the study region with a continuous sound level in daytime of at least 40 dB (A).
-Moving inwards, the continuous sound level increases with every contour line by 2.5 dB (A).
+The outermost blue line marks the study region with a long-term energy equivalent sound level in daytime of at least 40 dB (A).
+Moving inwards, the long-term energy equivalent sound level increases with every contour line by $2.5 \, \mathrm{dB}$ (A).

 Scientists work with random samples.
-An ecologist takes water samples without having to analyze the whole lake.
+An ecologist takes water samples without having to analyse the whole lake.
 An educational researcher tests a selection of schoolchildren and extrapolates for the totality.
-In both cases, where and how the random sample is taken plays a decisive role.
+In both cases, where and how the sample is taken plays a decisive role.

-"Matching": Selection of the schools
+"Matching": selection of the schools

-The aim was clear: to find schools that had different levels of exposure to aviation noise but were otherwise as similar as possible in terms of other factors.
+The aim was clear: to find schools that had different levels of exposure to aircraft noise but were otherwise as similar as possible in terms of other factors.
 As it was not possible to achieve this for all possible influence factors, the scientists had to set priorities.
-First they established four aviation noise level classes, to each of which seven or eight primary schools were to be assigned.
+First they established four aircraft sound level classes, to each of which seven or eight primary schools were to be assigned.
 First the most highly exposed schools in the study area were selected, because these were always going to have to be taken into consideration.
-Proceeding from there, matching schools were selected from the other noise level classes according to the following criteria:
+Proceeding from there, matching schools were selected from the other sound level classes according to the following criteria:

 - Proportion of children in second grade with a migration background; - Proportion of children in second grade with a poor knowledge of German (this proportion could not be taken into account where the schools did not have the data); - 3.
-No very high exposures to other noise sources; - Number of children in second grade per school >40; Estimation of the socioeconomic status - (I Glossary) in the catchment area of the school; - Broad spatial distribution of the selected schools in the study area; - 7.
+No very high exposures to other noise sources; - 4.
+Number of children in second grade per school >40; - Estimation of the socioeconomic status glossary) in the catchment area of the school; - Broad spatial distribution of the selected schools in the study area; - 7.
 As far as possible, a positive estimation of the significance of the study by the school.

-The following overview of the first two criteria shows that a good balance was achieved between the various aviation noise exposure levels:
+The following overview of the first two criteria shows that a good balance was achieved between the various aircraft noise exposure levels:

-Noise level class Proportion of children in second grade with a migration background Proportion of children in second grade with a poor knowledge of German
+Sound level class Proportion of children in second grade with a migration background Proportion of children in second grade with a poor knowledge of German

 4 > 55 dB 53% 19%

 3 50 - 55 dB 53% 17%

 2 45 - 50 dB 53% 18%

 1 40 - 45 dB 52% 15%